 Budget Setup Training Overview

-In the training session, Oren and Elizabeth go over several different topics related to Budget Management in SAP Business One.
+In the training session, Oren and Elizabeth go over several different topics related to budget management in SAP B1.

 - Defining Budget Settings